phish108/RESTling/README.md

 License
 -------

-PowerTLA is licensed under the GNU Affero License.
+RESTling is licensed under the GNU Affero License.

 Contributors
 ------------